PraveenKumarPalai/praveenkumarpalai/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an a fullstack project
+- 🔭 I’m currently working on a fullstack project
 - 🌱 I’m currently learning Unity
 - 👯 I’m looking to collaborate on any interesting project.
 - 🤔 I’m looking for help with Software Architecturing